Local scenes painted by a selection of members

 Membership of the Society is limited to 65 members.
 Admission to membership is at the discretion of the committee, acting in the best interests of the society.

-Membership requires completion of an annual online application form and payment of the annual subscription, currently set at £30 per annum
+Membership requires completion of an annual online application form and payment of the annual subscription.
+The subscription fee is proposed by the Committee and agreed by members at the AGM for the following year, and is payable annually.

 • Membership will expire on 31st December.